chAwater/Linked_Autoencoders_Keras/README.md

 - Step 1a: Build CNN model for classification
 - Step 1b: Use pre-trained model to build AE (Drop top layer, fix weight)

 There is a very good code example that [jointly train autoencoder and classifier](https://github.com/keras-team/keras/issues/10037#issuecomment-387213211).
-In fact, this code train a classifier and autoencoder simultaneously, but I think "train a classifier - fix weight - train a autoencoder (decoder)" is a different case (Am I right?).
+In fact, this code train a classifier and autoencoder simultaneously, but I think "train a classifier - fix weight - train a autoencoder (decoder)" is a different case (Am I right?), so let's start in my way.

 ## Build Convolutional Neural Networks (CNN)